In 2021, Northwestern's tuition was $60,276 a year.

 Now, let’s do a rundown of all of the costs associated with college, to get a better estimate of what is really costs to go to Northwestern.

 |Total Estimated Costs|

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Northwestern University undergrads use financial aid to help pay for school.
 In 2021, 3,746 of the 8,194 undergrads enrolled received financial aid.
-Northwestern meets 100 percent of the demonstrated financial need for undergraduates.
+Northwestern meets 100% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $55,856 a year.
-Around 30.29 percent of Northwestern undergrads take out student loans to cover any remaining costs.
+Around 30.29% of Northwestern undergrads take out student loans to cover any remaining costs.
 Northwestern graduates who have student loans graduate with an average of $35,219 of student loan debt.